-The next step of our analysis is to consider external validity.
-We do so by extrapolating our tests to other Eastern European countries.
-Between 1997 and 2005 two other countries in the region enacted laws that resemble the reform passed by Romania (Latvia and Poland).
+We gauge the external validity of our inferences by extrapolating our tests to other Eastern European countries.
+During our sample window, two other countries in the region enacted collateral laws that resemble the reform passed by Romania (Latvia and Poland).
 At the same time, three other countries failed to pass any such laws (Czech Republic, Ukraine, and Russia).
-Concomitantly, by the year 2000, other countries in the region had already long passed laws similar to Romania's new law (Bulgaria, Estonia, Hungary, and Lithuania).
-While these economies are similar in a number of dimensions, the passage of collateral reforms were not contemporaneous, owing to various idiosyncrasies affecting the speed with which these countries attempted adopt "Western-like" credit laws.2 This time variation in the wave of reforms allows us to exploit both within-country and cross-country contrasts.
-Similar to our estimation for Romania, we find that security transactions reforms increased leverage ratios of firms with movable assets by approximately 3.7 percentage points relative to firms with less movable assets in other transition economies.
-Similar patterns also emerge when we look at outcomes such as savings, investment, employment, productivity, profitability, and sales.
+Concomitantly, by the year 2000, other countries in the region had already long passed laws similar to Romania's law (Bulgaria, Estonia, Hungary, and Lithuania).
+While these economies are similar in important dimensions, the passage of collateral reforms was not contemporaneous, owing to various idiosyncrasies affecting the speed of reforms.2 This time variation in the wave of reforms allows us to exploit both within-country and cross-country contrasts.
+Similarly to our estimation for Romania, we find that secured transactions reforms increased leverage ratios of firms intensive in movable assets by 3.7 percentage points relative to firms with less movable assets in other transition economies.
+Similar patterns also emerge when we look at outcomes such as savings, investment, employment, productivity, and profitability.